nishiuramakoto/logiku/README.md

 your photos, there seems to be already no easy way to tell whether the app is doing the right thing withing its ethical limits, not just its technical limits.
-By introducing language-agnostic continuations the situation could change as
+By introducing language-independent continuations the situation could change as
 follows:

     Pure Cont Server               IO device